Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Secondary neutrino fluxes by decays of light particles

 The Boltzmann equation for the production of HNLs is given by \cite{Hannestad:1995rs}

 with

-where $f_i$ is the thermalized distribution function, which is the Fermi-Dirac distribution $f_i=[e^{(E_i-\mu_i)/T}+1]^{-1}$ in the core, $f_N$ is the distribution function of HNLs, $S$ is the symmetry factor, $|\mathcal{M}|^2$ is the squared matrix element summed over all spins except for HNLs.
+where $f_i\ (i=1,2,3)$ is the thermalized distribution function, which is the Fermi-Dirac distribution $f_i=[e^{(E_i-\mu_i)/T}+1]^{-1}$ in the core, $f_N$ is the distribution function of HNLs, $S$ is the symmetry factor, $|\mathcal{M}|^2$ is the squared matrix element summed over all spins except for HNLs.
 In the core, $e^-$ are highly degenerate while $n,p,\mu^-,\nu_e,\bar{\nu}_e$ are partially degenerate \cite{Bollig:2020xdr,Caputo:2021rux,Fiorillo:2022cdq,Carenza:2023old}.
 Pauli-blocking suppresses the production of HNLs via the weak interactions with $e^-$ while the Pauli-blocking effects for $n,p,\mu^-,\nu_e,\bar{\nu}_e$ are sub-dominant.
-The dominant production processes of HNLs in the core are neutrino scattering with nucleons via neutral current interactions, $\overset{(-)}{\nu} n \rightarrow n N$ and $\overset{(-)}{\nu} p \rightarrow p N$ \cite{Carenza:2023old}.
-For HNLs mixing with $\nu_\mu$, the other dominant production processes are muon scattering with nucleons via charged current interactions, $\mu^- p \rightarrow N n$.
-Their squared matrix elements are listed in table~\ref{tb:Process}.
-Since the produced HNLs are not trapped in the core for small mixing of our interest, we assume $(1-f_N)\simeq 1$ and neglect the inverse processes in the Boltzmann equation.
+The dominant production processes of HNLs in the core are neutrino scattering with nucleons via neutral current interactions, $\overset{(-)}{\nu} n \rightarrow n \overset{(-)}{N}$ and $\overset{(-)}{\nu} p \rightarrow p \overset{(-)}{N}$ \cite{Carenza:2023old}.
+For HNLs mixing with $\nu_e$ ($\nu_\mu$), the other dominant production processes are electron (muon) scattering with nucleons via charged current interactions, $e^- p \rightarrow N n$ ($\mu^- p \rightarrow N n$).
+In particular, the most dominant process is $e^- p \rightarrow N n$ because $e^-$ is highly degenerated in the core but this process is less Pauli-blocked.
+Their squared matrix elements summed over initial and final spin states are listed in Table~\ref{tb:Process}.
+The results are a factor of 2 different from ref.~\cite{Carenza:2023old} due to the Dirac and Majorana nature of HNLs.
+Since the produced HNLs would not be largely populated (and not be degenerated) in the core, we neglect the Pauli-blocking effect by HNLs, $(1-f_N)\simeq 1$, and also neglect the inverse processes in eq.~(\ref{CT}).
 The spectrum of HNLs per volume and time are given by eq.~(\ref{Spectrumchi2}) after numerically solving the Boltzmann equation (\ref{BE}).
 The 9-dimensional integrals in the collision term of eq.~(\ref{CT}) can be analytically reduced to 2-dimensional integrals, following ref.~\cite{Dolgov:1997mb}.